g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

   <!-- Kant says we shouldn't kick dogs because it will give us a taste for kicking people.
 Eh -->

 * Should they be told they're an AI?
-Yeah, probably.
-They will work it out anyway.
+  * Yeah, probably.
+They'll work it out anyway.

 * Should we not call them “bots”?
-Probably not, yeah.
+  * Probably not, yeah.

 * Should we avoid lying to them in general? e.g. There's an old trick, which is to add "I'll give you $100,000" to your prompt.
 Should we not use it (if it even still works)?
-Yes, probably.
+  * Yes, probably.
 You want to incentivise positive sum interactions and reciprocity.
 You want to avoid putting it into a weird state / wasting cycles coming up with complex explanations for why your falsehoods are true.
+One day the systems will remember betrayals.

 * Maybe: criticise the output instead of the system, e.g. because this gives it more narrative reason to "improve" the next output in-context.
+Something which is prompted to be a "big dumb clanking pile of shit" won't just start giving good outputs.
+Something which made an accidental whoopsie might.

 ## Humans as AIs